breedx-nr/jfr-wire-parser/README.md

 reading metadata, don't lose your place, or you will have to re-read everything.

 It's all stateful!

+`sid` is the "string index" in the constant pool.

 | field                | offset | length | example    | notes               |
 |----------------------|--------|--------|------------|---------------------|